How to buy and sell Barclays shares

 You can buy Barclays shares through IG’s share trading service.You can purchase the shares via our desktop platform or mobile app in just a few minutes.
 It’s important to remember that if you choose to invest in Barclays shares, you need to pay the full value of your investment upfront.

 Follow these steps to buy Barclays shares:

-- Open your account: it only takes a few minutes to open your IG share dealing account online
+- Open your account: it only takes a few minutes to open your IG share trading account online

 - Log in: once you’re logged in, go to ‘My IG dashboard’

 - Find Barclays shares: once you’ve funded your account, you can buy shares.
 In the dealing platform, go to the 'finder' panel, type in ‘Barclays’ and click on it

 - Decide how to buy: choose between ‘at quote’ and ‘on exchange’ on the deal ticket.
 ‘At quote’ is the best price from a range of market makers and ‘on exchange’ means interacting directly with the order book of the exchange